Efficiency in the Serverless Cloud Paradigm: A Survey on the Reusing and Approximation Aspects: Approximate Computing in the Serverless Clouds

+While instruction-level approximation techniques seem to be very context-specific and are applied at the application level, they can benefit from the metadata provided by the serverless platform.
+For example, the serverless platform can leverage resource utilization information to determine the normal or approximate processing of a given function.

-\subsubsection{Precision scaling and stochastic computing}
+\subsubsection{Precision Scaling and Stochastic Computing}

 The earliest forms of approximate computing were built by necessity in computer storage systems that could not store infinite decimal points \cite{pokhilko2018double}.
-Hence, the numbers have to be approximately stored and represented by a close-enough value.
-Then, the concept was further developed to a more deliberate dynamic precision scaling~\cite{zamani2017edge} where calculating precision is scaled based on multiple factors, including the trade-off between computing precision and energy requirement or turnaround time requirement.
+Hence, the numbers had to be approximately stored and represented by a close-enough value.
+Then, the concept was further developed to a more deliberate dynamic precision scaling~\cite{zamani2017edge} where calculating the precision is scaled based on multiple factors, including the trade-off between computing precision and energy or turnaround time requirement.

 Stochastic computing \cite{salehi2016stochastic} is a popular collection of techniques to achieve precision scaling via representing a continuous value in form of a stream of bits.
-In this case, calculating the precision can be scaled by altering the number of bits in the bitstream.
+In this case, calculating the precision can be scaled by altering the number of bits in the bit stream.
 Making use of stochastic computing often implies designing a domain-specific processing unit (a.k.a.
 ASICs) hardware.
-Since precision scaling requires a specific framework and stochastic computing requires a specialized hardware, these techniques have not yet gained a wide adoption in the cloud computing industry.
-However, with the increasing prevalence of domain-specific hardware and, particularly, the trend in using precision scaling for the ML inference on the energy-limited edge devices \cite{vogel2017efficient}, we envisage that these solutions will eventually carry over to the cloud systems too.
-As such, serverless solutions to support domain-specific processors that achieve instruction-level approximation will be demanded in the near future to hide the complexity of deploying such hardware across the edge-cloud continuum from the user perspective.
+Since precision scaling requires a specific framework and stochastic computing requires specialized hardware, these techniques have not yet gained wide adoption in the cloud computing industry.
+However, with the increasing prevalence of ASICs and, particularly, the trend in using precision scaling for the ML inference on the energy-limited edge devices \cite{vogel2017efficient}, we envisage that these solutions will eventually carry over to the cloud systems too.
+As such, serverless solutions to support domain-specific processors that achieve instruction-level approximation will be demanded shortly to hide the complexity of deploying ASICs across the edge-cloud continuum from the user perspective.
 Such solutions will help the users to become solution-oriented and focus on their application logic, rather than dealing with the operational details of different hardware systems.

-\subsubsection{Loop perforation and instruction replacement}
+\subsubsection{Loop Perforation and Instruction Replacement}